 Brendan Wauters, CEO of Glow, commented: “In comparing our performance for the first quarter of 2016 with the same period last year, one needs to consider that the results for the first quarter of 2015 reflected substantial non-recurring “other income” items, but also reflected the fact that GHECO-One had gone through a bi-annual inspection in that quarter (which is not the case this year).
 If one eliminates the “other income” items from our 2015 results, then our Normalized Net Profit in the first quarter of 2016 is actually 54.5% higher than last year.
 Our Cogeneration business line has performed particularly well this quarter, on the back of robust availabilities of our main units, sustained strong demand from our customers and a favourable margin environment.”

 Certification by the Council of the Private Sector Collective Action against Corruption

 In the course of the first quarter of 2016, Glow submitted its application to be certified by the Council of the Private Sector Collective Action Coalition against Corruption (“CAC”).
 In April the Council confirmed that it had reviewed Glow’s application and that all requirements for certification have been met.

 Brendan Wauters, CEO of Glow, commented: “We believe the CAC is a very important initiative.
 We are therefore excited to join the growing number of leading Thai corporates who have obtained a certification by the CAC with respect to the effectiveness of the organization, policies and procedures they have in place to fight bribery and other forms of non-ethical behaviour.”

 About Glow Energy

-For more information about the Glow Group please visit www.glow.co.th.
-For more information about ENGIE please visit the company’s website at http://www.engie.com.
+For more information about the Glow Group, visit www.glow.co.th.
+For more information about ENGIE, visit www.engie.com.